PDF417/pdf417-phonegap/README.md

     + UPCE

-+ Available options for the scanner are:
++ The following options are available:
-    + beep - Boolean - set to true to play beep sound after successful scan
+    + **beep** - *Boolean* - set to true to play beep sound after successful scan
-    + noDialog - Boolean - set to true to show confirm dialog after successful scan (license required)
+    + **noDialog** - *Boolean* - set to true to show confirm dialog after successful scan (license required)
-    + removeOverlay - Boolean - set to true to remove Pdf417.mobi logo overlay on scan (license required)
+    + **removeOverlay** - *Boolean* - set to true to remove Pdf417.mobi logo overlay on scan (license required)
-    + uncertain - Boolean - set to true to scan even barcode not compliant with standards.
+    + **uncertain** - *Boolean* - set to true to scan even barcode not compliant with standards.
 For example, malformed PDF417 barcodes which were incorrectly encoded.
 Use only if necessary because it slows down the recognition process
-    + quietZone - Boolean - set to true to scan barcodes which don't have quiet zone (white area) around it.
+    + **quietZone** - *Boolean* - set to true to scan barcodes which don't have quiet zone (white area) around it.
 Use only if necessary because it drastically slows down the recognition process
-    + highRes - Boolean - Set to true if you want to always use highest possible camera resolution (enabled by default for all devices that support at least 720p camera preview frame size)
+    + **highRes** - *Boolean* - Set to true if you want to always use highest possible camera resolution (enabled by default for all devices that support at least 720p camera preview frame size)
-    + frontFace - Boolean - to use front facing camera.
+    + **frontFace** - *Boolean* - to use front facing camera.
 Note that front facing cameras do not have autofocus support, so it will not be possible to scan denser and smaller codes.

-+ Both licenses must be provided (for iOS and Android) even if you dont plan running the application on both of them.
-In that case set license to null.
++ Both license parameters must be provided (for **iOS** and **Android**) even if you do not plan to run the application on both platforms.
+The licenses that you do not have/use must be set to `null`.

-In the previous versions of the plugin you could start a scan without extra options, now available *for legacy usage only*:
+In the previous versions of the plugin you could start a scan without extra options (this approach is deprecated now):

 ```javascript
 cordova.exec(